 There are approx 390, 900 plant species recognized, and more to be discovered in various parts of the world.
 They all serve the life form and support it in many ways.
 Both forms of energy consumed by a living organism depend directly or indirectly on the photosynthesis process carried out by green plants.

 A type of woody plant which continues its development (perennial).
 Trees (Plantae) have a single trunk that carries their weight, woody tissues are in the trunk, and a tree's trunk also produces the secondary limbs or branches.

-One can define the tree physiologically as a tree's trunk has dead tissues that help to support the treetop's weight.
+One can define the tree physiologically as a tree's trunk that has dead tissues that help to support the treetop's weight.
 Within the tissue band, the xylem and phloem are present and help in moving food and water from the roots to other areas of the tree.
-Inside the cambium, xylem is present, while phloem is present outside the tissue.
+Inside the cambium, the xylem is present, while the phloem is present outside the tissue.

 Every year, the tree grows two annual rings; one is in summer, which is a dense layer known as summerwood, and the second is in spring, which is a thin and vast layer known as springwood types.